-General Voicemail eneral Voicemail User ID This is the system-generated ID based on the mailbox extension number.
+Enter the mailbox extension number following the extension number pattern.
+See "Configuring PBX options" on page 106 User ID This is the system-generated ID based on the mailbox extension number.
 This option is view only.
 You can add a new user ID through the CLI.
 For more information, see the FortiVoice CLI Reference .
-Number Enter the mailbox extension number following the extension number pattern.
-See "Configuring PBX options" on page 102.
 Show suggested numbers Select and click in the Number field to display the extension numbers available for use.
 If it is deselected, clicking in the Number field displays the extension numbers already in use.
 This option also serves as a diagnostic tool for finding and fixing duplicate or missing numbers.
-Missing numbers are the extensions that have user IDs but not numbers.
+Missing numbers are th extensions that have user IDs but not numbers.
 When there are duplicate or missing numbers, an orange exclamation mark icon appears beside this option.
 You can click the icon and fix the numbers.
-For more information, see "Fixing duplicate or missing numbers" on page 140.
+For more information, see "Fixing duplicate or missing numbers" on page 141.
 Enabled Select to activate the mailbox extension.
 Display name Enter the name of the mailbox extension.
-User PIN Password policy warning icon may appear beside this field depending on your password/PIN policy configuration.
+Password policy warning icon may appear beside this field depending on your password/PIN policy configuration.
 You can click the warning icon to configure the policy.
-For details, see "Configuring system options" on page 78.
+For details see "Configuring system options" on page 80.
 Enter the password for the user to access voicemail (by dialing 98 or the customized code.
-See "Modifying feature access codes" on page 241) and the user web portal.
-Click Generate to generate a strong password automatically.
-Select View PIN to display the password.
+See "Modifying feature access codes" on page 262) and the user web portal.
+Click Generate to generate a strong password automatically Select View PIN to display the password.
 This option is only available when you edit an extension.
-If you have configured the default user PIN (see "Default user PIN" on page 104), the password appears here.
-However, you can change it.
-Authentication type Select the mailbox extension's authentication type: Local or LDAP.
+If you have configured the default user PIN (see "Default user PIN" on page 108), the password appears here.
+However, yo can change it.
+Select the mailbox extension's authentication type: Local or LDAP.
 LDAP profile If you select LDAP for Authentication type , select an LDAP profile to apply to this extension.
 For information on LDAP profile, see "Configuring LDAP profiles" on page 125.
-You can click New to create a new profile or Edit to modify the selected one.
+You can click New to create a new profile or Edit to modify the